marcosmarva/RepData_PeerAssessment1/PA1_template.md

 names(stepsByDay) <- c("interval", "daylevel", "steps")
 ```

-Finally, I will make a panel plot containing a time series plot (i.e. type = “l”) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis):
+Finally, I make a panel plot containing a time series plot (i.e. type = “l”) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis):

 ```r
 require(lattice)